carbonblack/carbon-black-cloud-sdk-python/docs/alerts-migration.rst

 The workflow feature for bulk closure of Alerts has changed significantly.
 The workflow fields do not have backwards compatibility built in.
 The new workflow is:

-1. Submit a job to update the status of Alerts.
+#.
+Submit a job to update the status of Alerts.

 * The request body is a search request and all alerts matching the request will be updated
 * The status can be `OPEN`, `IN PROGRESS` or `CLOSED` (previously `DISMISSED`)
 * A Closure Reason may be included

-2. The immediate API response confirms the job was successfully submiteed
+#.
+The immediate API response confirms the job was successfully submited

-3. Use the Alert Search to see updated status of an alert The job is submitted.
+#.
+Use the Alert Search to see updated status of an alert

+The job is submitted.
 Bulk returns Success-the job was submitted, search Alerts to see results.